metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 Optional:

-- `replicas` (Number) The number of report sidecar replica containers to deploy.
-Each replica can service one report generation request at a time.
+- `replicas` (Number) The number of report sidecar replica containers to deploy.Each replica can service one report generation request at a time.
-- `resources` (Attributes) The resources allocated to each sidecar replica.
-A replica with more resources can handle larger input recordings and will process them faster. (see [below for nested schema](#nestedatt--spec--report_options--resources))
+- `resources` (Attributes) The resources allocated to each sidecar replica.A replica with more resources can handle larger input recordings and will process them faster. (see [below for nested schema](#nestedatt--spec--report_options--resources))
 - `scheduling_options` (Attributes) Options to configure scheduling for the reports deployment (see [below for nested schema](#nestedatt--spec--report_options--scheduling_options))
 - `security_options` (Attributes) Options to configure the Security Contexts for the Cryostat report generator. (see [below for nested schema](#nestedatt--spec--report_options--security_options))
-- `sub_process_max_heap_size` (Number) When zero report sidecar replicas are requested, SubProcessMaxHeapSize configures the maximum heap size of the basic subprocess report generator in MiB.
-The default heap size is '200' (MiB).
+- `sub_process_max_heap_size` (Number) When zero report sidecar replicas are requested, SubProcessMaxHeapSize configuresthe maximum heap size of the basic subprocess report generator in MiB.The default heap size is '200' (MiB).

 <a id="nestedatt--spec--report_options--resources"></a>
 ### Nested Schema for `spec.report_options.resources`

 Optional:

-- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
-This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
-This field is immutable.
+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
 It can only be set for containers. (see [below for nested schema](#nestedatt--spec--report_options--resources--claims))
-- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
-- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
-If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
+Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 <a id="nestedatt--spec--report_options--resources--claims"></a>
 ### Nested Schema for `spec.report_options.resources.claims`

 Required:

-- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
-It makes that resource available inside a container.
+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
+It makes that resource availableinside a container.